 The Association completed initial forecasts of likely improvements for the newly acquired club recreational facilities and estimated that the additional \$175.00 is sufficient to run and appropriately maintain the existing facility.
 Substantial initial catch-up maintenance and improvements were made and the facility has been in operation as an Association recreational facility since 2005.
-In early 2006, the Association nominated a long term planning committee to evaluate long term Association needs and develop options to refurbish, rebuild or construct a new recreational facility and make recommendations to the Association board.
-The long term planning committee brought forward options to the Association board in 2008.
-However, due to the global financial crisis and resulting poor economic conditions in the 2nd half of 2008 and continuing in 2009, the board has been pursuing a phased approach option which is being further developed.
-The Association board will then hold open meetings for homeowner input and subsequently review and amend as appropriate.
-After a sufficient period of time to engage the neighborhood, the Association board will then bring to the general membership a combined recommendation for major improvements and / or new construction and the associated assessment increases to fund the recommended changes.

-As an interim step, in 2009 it was decided to replace two tennis courts whose foundations could not be repaired and make other renovations to the tennis area for a total cost of about \$233,000.
+In 2006, the Association first evaluated long term Association needs and developed options to refurbish, rebuild or construct a new recreational facility.
+The long term planning committee brought forward options to the Association board in early 2008.
+However, due to the global financial crisis and resulting poor economic conditions in the 2nd half of 2008 and continuing in 2009, the board decided to pursue a phased approach option.
+As an interim step, in 2009 the Association replaced two tennis courts whose foundations could not be repaired and made other renovations to the tennis area for a total cost of about \$233,000.
 These repairs were funded from cash reserves.